stellaexp/full-stack-frameworks-project/README.md

 ## UX

 I started the UX process by looking at a variety of popular online shops, such as ASOS, Amazon and Society6, to see how a user would navigate their shopping experience.
 I focused on the shopping basket structure and the ease of the buying process.
-I then created my user stories based on my research, and from the videos in the course content.
+I then created my user stories based on my research, and from videos in the course content.

 After I created my user stories, I turned my attention to the UI of the site.
 I knew I wanted to create a 'clean' look and feel to the website, with easy navigation at the top.
 I decided on the name and thought the logo should come from Google Fonts.
 I then created some wireframes based upon this.